Teachers:

 All students must have a University Laboratory High School Computer Usage Agreement signed and filed in the main office before they can be issued computer accounts for this course.

-Your grade will be based on a combination of homework, project and test scores, plus class participation.
-There will be two hour-long examinations during the semester, as well as a final exam.
-Except for the final, they will be multiple-choice, “fill in the blank” and short-answer questions.
+Your grade will be based on a combination of homework, project and class participation.
+The course final will be multiple-choice, “fill in the blank” and short- answer questions.
 The final exam will consist of essay questions covering larger issues.

 You may receive some reading assignments and quizzes via electronic mail.
 You are expected to check your e-mail daily for class announcements.
-If your e-mail doesn’t work for some reason, it is your responsibility to contact Mr. Smith immediately so we can correct the problem.
+If your e-mail doesn’t work for some reason, it is your responsibility to contact one of your teachers immediately so we can correct the problem.

 The teachers are all available to help with any kind of problems you may be having with this course.
 Please don’t hesitate to make an appointment or drop by our offices whenever you feel you need some assistance.
 We’re all here to learn together, and want to stay in touch with you and find out how you’re doing.